Chukwudiebere Maduabum

-Chu (born Chukwudiebere) Maduabum (born March 19, 1991), sometimes credited as "Chuk", "Chuck", or "Chu Chu", is a Nigerian professional basketball player for the Tryhoop Okayama of the B.League.
+Chukwudiebere "Chu" Maduabum (born March 19, 1991), sometimes credited as "Chuk", "Chuck", or "Chu Chu", is a Nigerian professional basketball player who last played for the Veertien Mie of the B.League.
 He was drafted 56th overall by the Los Angeles Lakers in the 2011 NBA draft before his rights were traded to the Denver Nuggets.

 Maduabum, a 6'9" power forward, was the third player drafted straight from the D-League, following fellow second round picks Mike Taylor and Latavious Williams.
 He played for two teams while he was in Nigeria before going to the D-League: the Dodan Warriors and the Kano Pillars.
 He also played in the FIBA Africa Club Championship.

 Professional career

 NBA and NBA D-League

 On March 18, 2011, Maduabum was acquired by the Bakersfield Jam of the NBA D-League.
 He went on to average 0.7 points and 1.0 blocks in three games during 2010–11.

 On June 23, 2011, Maduabum was selected with the 56th overall pick in the 2011 NBA draft by the Los Angeles Lakers.
 His rights were later traded to the Denver Nuggets on draft night.

 On January 24, 2012, Maduabum was reacquired by the Bakersfield Jam.
-However, he was later waived on February 1, 2012 after just one game due to injury.
+However, he was later waived on February 1, 2012, after just one game due to injury.

 In July 2012, Maduabum joined the Nuggets for the 2012 NBA Summer League where he averaged 2.3 points and 2.7 rebounds in three games.

-On February 19, 2015, the Nuggets traded to draft rights to Maduabum, along with JaVale McGee and a future first round pick via the Oklahoma City Thunder, to the Philadelphia 76ers.
+On February 19, 2015, the Nuggets traded to draft rights to Maduabum, along with JaVale McGee and a future first-round pick via the Oklahoma City Thunder, to the Philadelphia 76ers.

 On February 18, 2016, the 76ers traded the draft rights to Maduabum to the Houston Rockets as part of a three team trade with the Detroit Pistons.
 However, his rights would return to the 76ers four days later, as the Pistons rescinded their trade, following a failed physical by Donatas Motiejūnas.

 On July 15, 2016, the 76ers traded the draft rights to Maduabum to the Cleveland Cavaliers, in exchange for Sasha Kaun and cash considerations.